Passiflore/Kitsu-Api/README.md

 This project is a web application built with ViteJS and ReactJS that displays information about anime using the Kitsu API.

+I'm using axios to fetch the API and i'm combining

 ## Installation

 To get started with this project, you'll need to have Node.js and npm installed on your computer.